The Helen Roll Charity

 Overview

 The Helen Roll Charity was established in 1992 by Jenny Williamson of Ramsden, Oxfordshire, following an inheritance from her mother, Enid Watts.
-Named after Jenny's grandmother Lady Helen Roll (whose family founded Pearl Assurance Company), the charity was created to help a wide range of causes.
+Named after Jenny's grandmother Lady Helen Roll (whose great-grandfather, Sir James Roll, founded Pearl Assurance Company), the charity was created to help a wide range of causes.
 Jenny's husband Dick Williamson, a lawyer who graduated from Pembroke College, Oxford, became chair and “the driving force behind it,” continuing to lead the trust until his death in 2022.
 Upon his death, Dick donated his inheritance from Jenny to the trust, fulfilling what he said were "Jenny's wishes."
 The charity currently distributes approximately £200,000-£300,000 annually among approximately 30 charities, primarily in Oxfordshire and West Suffolk.
 The charity received additional funding from the Joyce Tudge Estate and remains in a healthy financial position.
-Unlike many small trusts, the charity operates with a highly stable funding portfolio, maintaining long-term relationships with recipient organizations, with room for only 1-2 new charities each year.
+Unlike many small trusts, the charity operates with a highly stable funding portfolio, maintaining long-term relationships with recipient organisations, with room for only 1-2 new charities each year.

 Funding Priorities